ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_pmsm_model_9ph_dq/uz_pmsm_model_9ph_dq.rst

     out_currents = uz_pmsm_model9ph_dq_get_output_currents(pmsm);   // read out actual currents

 To prove functionality, the output currents of the shown example are evaluated.
-The resulting machine torque is :math:`-0.01562337\,Nm` an the reulting currents are shown in the following equation.
+The resulting machine torque is :math:`-0.01562337\,Nm` an the resulting currents are shown in the following equation.
 The results were recreated with the Simulink model.

 .. math::